sarahshi/mineralML/docs/index.rst

-..
-MIN_ML documentation master file, created by sphinx-quickstart on July 21 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. mineralML documentation master file, created by sphinx-quickstart on July 21 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MIN_ML's documentation!
+Welcome to mineralML's documentation!
 ======================================

 .. toctree::
    :maxdepth: 2